- What does anime have to do with Christianity?

 4. Are you convicted to become a follower of Christ?
 In a nutshell, you must confess that you are a sinner and ask God to forgive you for where you have failed.
 Then, accept Jesus Christ as Savior, He who is able to bridge the gap that sin created between man and God.
 Accept Him as LORD, striving to live a changed life.
 There’s more to it than all that, and spiritual growth after becoming a Christian is essential.
 Here is a good resource for taking the step in becoming Christian.

 2. There aren’t too many.
-One real interesting collaboration was one between Tezuka Osamu and the Vatican entitled In the Beginning: The Bible Stories.
+One interesting collaboration was one between Tezuka Osamu and the Vatican entitled In the Beginning: The Bible Stories.
 Others include Superbook and The Flying House, both of which aired in Japan in the early 1980s.
 And although explicitly Christian anime series are rare, fans of anime know that Christian symbolism abounds in series like Neon Genesis Evangelion and Toaru Majutsu no Index.
 These are no modern “Christian anime,” but there are instead anime containing some Christian elements.

 4. With love and truth.
 Turn to the Bible to find out how Jesus asks us to respond.
 We should love others, even those that persecute us, understanding that Christians will be laughed at for our beliefs.
 However, we’re not to fight back like the world; instead, tell others about the love of Christ and live a life that exemplifies this love.

 5. There are a lot of Christian anime fans out on the Internet – go to any forum, and you’ll find some.
 There are, however, a number of specifically Christian communities in anime fandom.
-Look at my list of Christian anime sites for more information.
+Look at our list of Christian anime sites for more information.